Compare Cheap Bicycle Insurance Quotes

 Given their portability, their growing ubiquity in the UK and their potential value on the black market, it should come as no surprise that bicycles are often targeted by thieves.
 In fact, more than 300,000 bicycles are stolen in the UK each year, according to data from an annual crime survey carried out by the Office for National Statistics.

-That’s just one of the many reasons it might be a good idea to take out a relatively cheap bicycle insurance policy if your bike is even remotely valuable.
+That’s just one of the many reasons it might be a good idea to take out a relatively cheap cycle insurance policy if your bike is even remotely valuable.

 Insuring a bicycle in the UK: a no-nonsense guide

-Is bicycle insurance a legal requirement if you’re cycling on the road in the UK?
+Am I legally obliged to insure a bicycle if I’m cycling on the road in the UK?

 How can I find cheaper bicycle insurance?